LA CEIBA

 Introduction

 A large portion of immigrants fleeing gang violence are children who are bombarded by recruitment.
 Over the last twelve years, the death rate amongst children and youth in El Salvador has had a 53% increase when compared to adults.
-Children often avoid going to school in fear of being recruited by gangs or even killed.
-Because of the fast rate in which children are fleeing, US Border Patrol has apprehended “26,937 unaccompanied children in the fiscal year 2019” (Sands, 2019).
+Children often avoid school, fearing being recruited by gangs or even killed.
+Because of the fast rate at which children are fleeing, the US Border Patrol has apprehended “26,937 unaccompanied children in the fiscal year 2019” (Sands, 2019).
 Adding to the already thousands of adults migrating from Latin America.

-The United States’ Immigration Detention Centers have been a growing institution since the late 1890’s.
-Over the years, attention has been brought to the mass public on the living situations of undocumented immigrants in the detention centers located throughout Texas.
-As of November 20, 2022, 30,001 migrants are being detained in these prison-like institutions.
-Of these 30,001 migrants, 69.1% do not have any criminal record (TRAC, n/a), or even a traffic violation.
-These detention centers are oftentimes described as overcrowded, cold, as having inadequate medical care, and causing death.
+The United States Immigration Detention Centers have been growing since the late 1890s.
+Over the years, attention has been given to the mass public on the living situations of undocumented immigrants in the detention centers in Texas.
+As of November 20, 2022, 30,001 migrants are detained in these prison-like institutions.
+Of these 30,001 migrants, 69.1% do not have any criminal record (TRAC, n/a) or even a traffic violation.
+These detention centers are often described as overcrowded, cold, having inadequate medical care, and causing death.

-The purpose of this comparative analysis is to demonstrate the ways in which countries like El Salvador use states of exception to control their population.
-Using the framework of the philosophical writings of Giorgio Agamben's, we will begin to understand how though the United States has historically oppressed El Salvador, El Salvador derives some of its influences from the western governments.
+This comparative analysis aims to demonstrate how countries like El Salvador use states of exception to control their population.
+Using the framework of the philosophical writings of Giorgio Agamben, we will begin to understand how, though the United States has historically oppressed El Salvador, El Salvador derives some of its influences from the Western governments.
 Specifically, while comparing how immigrant populations are treated in U.S detention centers and how prisoners are treated in El Salvador.

-For this paper, we will bring together the philosophical writings of Giorgio Agamben's State of Exception and El Salvador’s current political climate.
-In order to examine and compare the state in which people are meant to live in detention centers and the ways that El Salvador is keeping their prisoners, I will use resources derived from Human Rights organizations that describe any violations of human rights being inflicted in both institutions.
-More importantly how these two countries though having a difficult history, continuously rely on states of exception as a tool used to maintain power.
+This paper will combine the philosophical writings of Giorgio Agamben's State of Exception and El Salvador’s current political climate.
+To examine and compare the state where people are meant to live in detention centers and how El Salvador keeps their prisoners, I will use resources derived from Human Rights organizations that describe any human rights violations inflicted in both institutions.
+More importantly, these two countries, though having a difficult history, continuously rely on states of exception as a tool used to maintain power.

 State of Exception

-Now, what did this settlement mean for those prisoners and detainees imprisoned by U.S officials during the aftermath of 9-11?
-A prisoner of war (POW) refers to a person or persons who have been captured and held captive by a governmental power during war (Britannica, 2022).
-In 1949, the Geneva Conventions (UN, 1949) were established as a series of four treaties to define legal standards of humanitarian treatment under the case of a war.
+What did this settlement mean for those prisoners and detainees imprisoned by U.S. officials during the aftermath of 9/11?
+A prisoner of war (POW) refers to a person or persons captured and held captive by a governmental power during war (Britannica, 2022).
+In 1949, the Geneva Conventions (UN, 1949) were established as a series of four treaties to define legal standards of humanitarian treatment in the case of a war.
 Article 13 of the Geneva Conventions states:

 “Prisoners of war must at all times be humanely treated.
-Any unlawful act or omission by the Detaining Power causing death or seriously endangering the health of a prisoner of war in its custody is prohibited, and will be regarded as a serious breach of the present Convention… Likewise, prisoners of war must at all times be protected, particularly against acts of violence or intimidation and against insults and public curiosity” (UN, 1949).
+Any unlawful act or omission by the Detaining Power causing death or seriously endangering the health of a prisoner of war in its custody is prohibited.
+It will be regarded as a serious breach of the present Convention… Likewise, prisoners of war must always be protected, particularly against acts of violence or intimidation and against insults and public curiosity” (UN, 1949)

 State of Exception: El Salvador